Jsci96/GPRPy/README.md

   `cd /Users/jaahnavee/Desktop/GPRPy-master`

-- Type the following to install (wait for the first process to finish before typing the next)
+- Type the following to install the software (wait for the first process to finish before typing the next)

   `python installMigration.py`